Jon Burge: Arrest

 Although Burge had been presumed to be protected by a statute of limitations, the US Attorney for the Northern District of Illinois, Patrick Fitzgerald, in October 2008 charged Burge with two counts of obstruction of justice and one count of perjury.
 Burge was arrested on October 21, 2008, at his home in Apollo Beach by FBI agents.

 Under the charges, Burge could have been subject to 40 years in prison for the two obstruction counts and five years on the perjury count.
 The charges were the result of convicted felon Madison Hobley's 2003 civil rights lawsuit alleging police beatings, electric shocks and death threats by Burge and other officers against dozens of criminal suspects.

 Burge pleaded not guilty and was released on $250,000 bond.
 Fitzgerald noted that although Burge was being charged with lying, and not the torture to which the statute of limitations applied, he believed Burge to be guilty of both.

 In the October 21 press conference, Fitzgerald stated that Burge had "lied and impeded court proceedings" during his 2003 written testimony.
+The indictment's perjury count referenced Burge's written testimony given in Madison Hobley's federal civil lawsuit, where he denied committing torture: "I have never used any techniques set forth above as a means of improper coercion of suspects while in detention or during interrogation."
 In the indictment, the prosecution stated that Burge understood that he was a participant in and was aware of "such events involving the abuse or torture of people in custody".
 The trial was set for May 11, 2009.
 Instead, on April 29, Burge filed a change-of-venue motion, in relation to the lawsuit filed by former Death Row inmate Madison Hobley, and Burge's trial was set for October 29, 2009.